inovex/scrumlr.io/README.md

 You're very welcome to be part of this project.
 You can contribute by opening an issue, by fixing a bug or by adding a feature and open a pull request.
-Just make sure that the jobs `yarn test` and `yarn lint` are passing and that every change is covered by unit tests.
+Just make sure that the jobs `npm run test` and `npm run lint` are passing and that every change is covered by unit tests.

 ## Thank you